National Savings and Investments (NS&I) is both a government department and an Executive Agency of the Chancellor of the Exchequer.

 - how to make a complaint

 NS&I also comply with the requirements of the Freedom of Information Act 2000.
-Please view the NS&I publication scheme.
+Find out more about Freedom of Information at NS&I.

 For more information, please contact: email@example.com